vCarbs/k8s-lab/README.md

 ## Overview

-These Terraform modules will deploy the following into a Kubernetes cluster
+Set of Terraform modules that will deploy the following into a Kubernetes cluster:
-1. Metal LB
+- Metal LB
-2. Traefik
+- Traefik
-3. Kubernetes Dashboard
+- Kubernetes Dashboard

 ## Requirements: